 Rachel Alvarez paints vibrant watercolor art and illustrations that celebrate the simple joys of everyday living.
 Her specialties include a range of custom state landscape paintings, food illustrations, home and pet portraits, and unique wedding guestbook art and invitations.

 The Salisbury University Glass Club features decorative blown-glass items, all designed and sculpted by students in the SU glass program and Club Advisor Steven Durow.
 SU’s Glass Program is the only hot glass program in the state of Maryland.
 All proceeds directly support the students and Glass Program by providing student scholarships and educational apprenticeships with professional glass artists across the country.

 Secrets of the Eastern Shore features the work of photographer and graphic designer Jill Jasuta, who explores and celebrates the Delmarva Peninsula in her work.
 Jasuta’s photography finds unique and unexpected beauty in local landscapes and waterscapes.

 Secrets of the Universe (Salisbury, MD)

-Mother and son, Joan and Michael Devaney, create eco-friendly, nature-inspired jewelry that incorporates exotic recycled material from around the world, repurposed into wearable art.
-Their jewelry features hand-blown borosilicate glass and fused dichroic glass and utilizes distinctive objects such as porcupine quills, fossilized wooly mammoth ivory, arrowheads, and more.
+The mother-and-son team of Joan and Michael Devaney create eco-friendly, nature-inspired jewelry that incorporates recycled material from around the world, repurposed into wearable art.
+Their jewelry features hand-blown borosilicate glass and fused dichroic glass, and utilizes distinctive objects such as porcupine quills, fossilized wooly mammoth ivory, and arrowheads.